ThaUnknown/electron-chromium-codecs/README.md

 $ cd src/electron
 $ git checkout v18.2.1
 # You might want to force the checkout with git checkout -f
+# Change the node version now to the same node version as the electron tag you want to use
 $ gclient sync -f
 ```